drBenway/pixi-vn-wiki/start/images.md

 * `tag`: The tag of the image.
 * `imageUrl`: The URL or path of the image.
-* `speed`: The speed of the transition.
-The default value is 0.1.
+* `duration`: The duration of the transition.
+The default value is 1.
 * `priority`: ( optional ) The priority of the transition.

 ```typescript